R3V1Z3/alexa-cheats/README.md

 View other documents by specifying a GitHub __Gist__ ID:
 https://ugotsta.github.io/alexa-cheats/?gist=4907dd4e07dcf10ee8cde13f19b027e7

-This allows full customization of the contents by way of creating your own Gist file following Markdown rules as described below.
+This allows greater customization of the contents by way of creating your own Gist file following Markdown rules as described below.

 #### Combining Parameters